mjrubino/wildlife-wrangler/README.md

 * Occurrence record database (output) now includes column for weight that users can use to omit or devalue undesirable records.
 * Handling requests of > 200,000 records.
 * The older albers projection (EPSG: 102008) abandoned in favor of EPSG: 50570.

-## Coming soon
-* Debugging handling of duplicates.
-* Ability to incorporate records directly from a copy of the eBird EBD that user has downloaded.
 * Generalization of framework to better facilitate multiple users.
 Parameters.sqlite will be replaced with a template that user can build from.
 Each user will access a local copy of parameters.sqlite filled out for their needs.

+## Coming soon
+* Improved handling of duplicates.
+* Ability to incorporate records directly from a copy of the eBird EBD that user has downloaded.
 * Making species level geometry filtering optional if polygon is present in species concepts table.
 * Incorporating GBIF fields "dataGeneralizations", "georeferenceRemarks", and "informationWitheld".
 * Incorporating species concept start and end dates.